 The Board of Directors is elected annually by the membership.
-There are five executive roles, and eight Directors.
+There are five executive roles, and nine Directors.
 These roles are determined internally at the first board meeting by the elected board.
 Interested members are also welcome to attend any Board Meeting as a guest.

 - Council of Program Representatives

 Resident Doctors of BC has several committees that deal with specific aspects of the association.
 Membership in committees changes annually, with the opportunity for involvement throughout the year for interested members depending on the committee.

 - To represent our members in contractual matters

 - To support our members’ education and training, and encourage excellence in the teaching environment

 - To promote our members’ professional, personal and financial well-being